Homemade Lighter Blackberry Curd

 • Pour berries through a strainer or muslin cloth so that all the juice filters through leaving the seeds behind.

-• Whisk the eggs in a bowl over a pan of gently bubbling water (a Bain Marie) and add the honey and berry juice.
-Whisk constantly until the mixture starts to thicken.
+• Whisk the egg yolks in a bowl over a pan of gently bubbling water (a Bain Marie) and add the honey and berry juice.

 • Add the butter one tablespoon at a time, continuing to whisk, adding the next only when the first has melted.
-Continue to cook the mixture until it has a consistency of thick yoghurt (this should only take a few minutes).

 • Pour into a jar (heat safe), allow to cool and then store in the fridge for up to a week (it won't last that long).
-Use it in pies, on meringues, or to top pancakes.

-3 thoughts on “Homemade Blackberry Curd (no refined sugar and less butter)”
+3 thoughts on “Homemade Lighter Blackberry Curd”